rishavsen1/move_od/README.md

 MOVE-OD is a comprehensive transportation data generation system that creates calibrated origin-destination (OD) trip data for transportation analysis.

+You can access the full paper here: [ArXiV](https://arxiv.org/abs/2510.18858)

 ### What It Does

 1. **Processes LODES Data** - Employment data from LEHD Origin-Destination Employment Statistics